MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-columnnames-column.md

 Retrieves column names and values from an [untyped object](../untyped-object.md).

 ## Description
-The ColumnNames function will return the names of all columns from an [untyped record](../untyped-object.md), returning a table with all the names from that record.
+The ColumnNames function returns the names of all columns from an [untyped record](../untyped-object.md), returning a table with all the names from that record.

-The Column function will return the value of a property from an [untyped record](../untyped-object.md) with the given column name.
-The value will be returned as an [untyped object](../untyped-object.md)..
+The Column function returns the value of a property from an [untyped record](../untyped-object.md) with the given column name.
+The value is returned as an [untyped object](../untyped-object.md).

-The ColumnNames and Column functions will return errors if the [untyped object](../untyped-object.md) does not represent a record (i.e., if it represents a table or a scalar / primitive value).
+The ColumnNames and Column functions return errors if the [untyped object](../untyped-object.md) doesn't represent a record (that is, if it represents a table or a scalar or primitive value).

 ## Syntax
 **ColumnNames**( *UntypedRecord* )

 * *UntypedRecord* – Required.
-An [untyped object](../untyped-object.md) which represents a record.
+An [untyped object](../untyped-object.md) that represents a record.

 **Column**( *UntypedRecord*, *ColumnName* )

 * *UntypedRecord* – Required.
-An [untyped object](../untyped-object.md) which represents a record.
+An [untyped object](../untyped-object.md) that represents a record.
 * *ColumnName* - Required.
 The name of the column to be retrieved from the given record.

 ## Examples